YonatanGolan/FinalProject/README.md

 This version had problem with misclassification of a new file:
 Files of "w_oMNPs" files (label 0) classified as "withMNPs" (label 1), along with the prediction confidence hovering around 50%, suggests that the model is not confidently distinguishing between the two classes in new data.

 ---
+## Results base version:

-The first version in the 'Project' file got the following results (but succeeded much better in classify a new file):
+The first version in the 'MNPs_Classifier(1)' file got the following results (but succeeded much better in classify a new file):

     Validation Loss: 0.2518, Accuracy: 92.7778%
     Confusion matrix on validation set: